James Storm: New Japan Pro-Wrestling (2009–2011)

 Through TNA's working relationships with various Japanese promotions, Storm has competed in Japan numerous times, beginning in 2009 when he and Roode, as Beer Money, debuted in New Japan Pro-Wrestling (NJPW), defeating Legend (Akira and Masahiro Chono).
 They returned to New Japan in October 2010, first defeating Bad Intentions (Karl Anderson and Giant Bernard), and then No Limit (Tetsuya Naito and Yujiro Takahashi).
 Storm and Roode made their debuts in the Tokyo Dome on January 4, 2011, at Wrestle Kingdom V, taking part in a three-way tag team match for the IWGP Tag Team Championship, won by Bad Intentions.

-World Wrestling Entertainment (2015)
+WWE (2015)

-Storm debuted in WWE's developmental branch NXT during the October tapings, which aired on the October 21 episode of NXT, defeating Danny Burch.
+Storm debuted in WWE's developmental branch NXT during the October tapings, which aired on the October 21, 2015 episode of NXT, defeating Danny Burch.
 Storm also appeared on the December 2 episode of NXT, defeating Adam Rose.
 In late December 2015, Storm opted to not sign with WWE, in favor of returning to TNA.
+In a June 2025 interview with Chris Van Vliet, Storm revealed that he chose not to sign to WWE due to wanting to prioritize his family and unfavorable changes in the contract offer, specifically an increased travel schedule without a salary increase.